 Patrick Testa is an Assistant Professor of Economics at Tulane University.
-His current research focuses on the political economy of development.
-He uses a combination of microeconomic theory and empirical methods, utilizing both contemporary and historical data.
-His recent work seeks to understand the urban and regional effects of forced migration, as well as how institutions and culture interact with economic geography.
+He received his Ph.D. from the University of California, Irvine in 2019.
+His current research focuses on the political economy of development and uses a combination of empirical economic history and microeconomic theory.
+His most recent work seeks to understand the urban and regional effects of forced migration, as well as how institutions and culture interact with economic geography.

 “The economic legacy of expulsion: Lessons from postwar Czechoslovakia,”

 Research areas: forced migration and population shocks, political and ethnic conflict

 “Shocks and the spatial distribution of economic activity: The role of institutions,"

 Conditionally Accepted at Journal of Economic Behavior & Organization.

 Research areas: forced migration and population shocks, spatial distribution of economic development

 “Resource blessing?
 Oil, risk, and religious communities as social insurance in the U.S. South,” CAGE Working Paper.

 Research areas: economics of identity, public goods and development